tshanebuckley/GREENCap/README.md

         Balsam: https://github.com/argonne-lcf/balsam

     Hoping that Balsam could be utilized to meet these goals.
+Though is may just be desired to allow some SQL, R, or Python manipulation as part of the API request.
+Realistically, this may be best to allow this project to be part of an ELT pipeline.

 5. Implement basic user authentification on middleware requests.
 6. Finish an RShiny app front-end utilizing reticulate to utilize the Python SDK.